 The American Labor movement should be one of the most militant and revolutionary in the world.
 The objective conditions-the development of capitalism, the concentration of wealth, the terroristic methods applied by the employing classes-all of these factors should have produced a revolutionary workingclass standing side by side with European workers in their struggle against capitalism.
 But on the contrary, the American workers are isolated from the international movement.
-The political concept of Samuel Gompers, president of the American workers are isolated from the international movement.
-The political concept of Samuel Gompers, president of the American workers in the equal of any other citizen.
-The American workers must not degrade himself by forming a party of workers.
+The political concept of Samuel Gompers, president of the American Federation of Labor, is that the American working man and rederation of Labor, is that the American working main and women is the equal of any other citizen.
+The American worker must not degrade himself by forming a party of workers.
 In politics, he is not a worker-he is a citizen, with rights "equal to Rockefeller's" as it is so aptly expressed.
-Gompers' method is to select the party, and the candidate that offers or promises to do most for labor, and to promote his election with the aid of the whole A.F. of L. machinery.
-In 1906, Gompers succeeded in having the A.F. of L. accept his "Non-partisan policy" as he cailed the above-mentioned method.
+Gompers' method is to select the party, and the candidate that offers or promises to do most for labor and to promote his election with the aid to do most for labor, and to promote his election with the aid of the whole A.F. of L. machinery.
+In 1906, Gompers succeeded in having the A.F. of L. accept his "Non-partisan policy" as he called the above-mentioned method.
 This policy has been confirmed from year to year.
 And yet Gompers has no victories to score.
-All le can report at sessions of the Executive Counci of the A.F. of L., is that congress is paying little respect to the wishes of the working-class.
-1920, 1921, the same report and the same complaint-and yet in 1922 Gompers advocated the same policy.
+All he can report at sessions of the Executive Council of the A.F. of L, is that congress is paying little respect to the wishes of the working-class.
+1920, 1921, the same report and the same complaint-and yet in 1922 Gompers' advocated the same policy

 In 1922, when the workers were embittered against the administration because it deprived them of their beer, because of no help in unemployment, and particularly by the issuing of the Daugherty injunction-in 1922, Gompers, who is a Democrat, selected anti-administration men, whose election was sure because of this very fact.
-And when election was over, he demonstrated the merit of the A.F. of L. "non-partisan political" policy, by the election of a large number of candidates approved by the A.F. of L. He did not state that the 3,000,000 organized in the A.F. of L had no influence among the unorganized workers.
-He did not state that the farmers were indifferent to the attitude of the A.F. of L. He did not state that, as a whole, where the farmers had their own political organization.
-Gompers refused to cooperate with them.
+And when election was over, he demonstrated the merit of the A.F. of L. "non-partisan political" policy, by election of a large number of candidates approved by the A.F. of L. He did not state that the 3,000,000 organized in the A.F. of L. had no influence among the unorganized workers.
+He did not state that the farmers were indifferent to the attitude of the A.F. of L. He did not state that, as a whole, where the farmers had their own political organization, Gompers refused to cooperate with them.

 Nor did he narrate the amusing case of the election of the Senator from Ohio.
 The A.F. of L. supported Senator Pomerence; the Railroad Brotherhood, which is an independent labor organization, supported Simon Fess.
 The A.F. of L. praised Pomerence as the friend of labor; the Railroad Brotherhood called on the workers to vote for Fess, assailing Pomerence.
-Fess was elected-which proved the greater influence and greater eloquence of the Brotherhood speakers and press.
+Fess was elected-which proved the greater influence and greater ress was elected-which proved the greater influence and greater eloquence of the Brotherhood speakers and press.
 But what was the difference?
 Neither one can represent the workers.
 Neither one will be responsible to the workers.
 The workers have elected a capitalist to represent working-class interests.
-This is the policy of the A.F. of L. and the Railroad Brotherhoods, which are among the aristocrats of American labor and therefore very conservative.
+This is the policy of the A.F. of L. and the Railroad Brother-hoods, which are among the aristocrats of American labor and therefore very conservative.